ErencanPelin/Pillow-Games/README.md

-# Pillow-Games
+# Pillow Games
 ASP.NET Web MVC Core app.
-To be connected to be able to pull games from Steam API and behave as a similar game store
+To be connected to be able to pull games from Steam API and behave as a similar game store.
 <br><br>
 # Changelog
 In order of latest changes, using semantic versioning.